What to do after getting Air Force PCS orders

 As the official charity of the Air Force, the Air Force Aid Society assists service members in times of need.
 Through the Airman & Family Readiness Center, they provide educational programs, financial planning for expectant parents, and vouchers for vehicle maintenance.
 But one of the most important programs to know about during a move is Child Care for PCS, which pays for up to 20 hours of child care per child within 60 days of departure or 60 days of arrival for all ranks.

 Air Force housing options

-The Air Force Housing Management Office will help you locate housing and help you get answers to frequently asked questions.
-It’s a good idea to set up an appointment with your base’s Housing Office to discuss residential renting, leasing or purchasing options at your new location.
-If you’re not sure where to start, your orders should provide you with contact information for that office.
+The Air Force Housing Management Office will help locate housing and answer any housing-related questions.
+It’s a good idea to set up an appointment with your base’s Housing Office to discuss residential renting, leasing or purchasing options at the new location.
+Your orders should provide contact information for that office.

 More articles you might like...